sochi/clickhouse-driver/docs/quickstart.rst

         ... )

-Of course `INSERT ...
-SELECT` query will work without any data:
+Of course for `INSERT ...
+SELECT` queries data is not needed:

     .. code-block:: python